vaibhavkmathur/vaibhav.github.io/README.md

 - Implemented parallelization on Purdue’s Bell Cluster to execute 1170 hyper-tuned machine learning models (LSTM, GRU & Prophet) to get best prediction results for 45 products at a **60 times faster rate** as compared to Google Colaboratory

-- Designed an optimization model using Gurobi library to maximize profitability and implement **mixed promotional bundling** on client’s Amazon.com portfolio
+- Designed an optimization model using Gurobi library to implement mixed promotional bundling on client’s Amazon.com portfolio, with projected **profitability increase of 5%**

 - Developed a **business intelligence Tableau dashboard** to track weekly sales data (actual v. predicted) on Amazon platform